DPO Symptoms: What to Expect From 1 to 12 Days Past Ovulation

 12-14 DPO symptoms

-According to the National Institutes of Health, as hCG hormone levels grow, women may experience these early pregnancy symptoms:
+According to the National Institutes of Health, as hCG hormone levels grow, you may experience these early pregnancy symptoms:

 - Unusual fatigue (feeling sleepy), dizziness, or lightheadedness (feeling wobbly, often when you get up after lying down).
 This happens due to changes in blood vessels carrying oxygen to the brain — not to mention that a huge amount of energy goes into building a placenta, the life-support system for your baby!